Market Analysis: China, Thailand, Japan, India, and the Middle East

 The Horse Racing Market and Its Contribution

 Horse racing is a cornerstone of the equine industry in several of these regions, though its status ranges from a major economic engine in some countries to virtually non-existent in others due to legal or cultural factors.
-Globally, horse racing is big business – valued at about $402 billion in 2022 and projected to reach $794 billion by 2030 (CAGR ~8.9%) – driven by wagering, sponsorships, and media.
-This global context is useful for comparison as we examine each region’s racing scene:
+Globally, horse racing market valuations vary depending on methodology and scope.
+Industry analyses valued the market at about $402 billion in 2022, with projections reaching $794 billion by 2030 at a compound annual growth rate of approximately 8.9 per cent.
+These figures typically reflect aggregated betting handle, industry revenues, media rights, and associated services rather than a single standardized metric, but are useful for comparison as we examine each region’s racing scene:

 Japan